-I’d like to thank Dr. Charles Gerba, a microbiologist at the University of Arizona’s Department of Soil, Water and Environmental Science, and consultant to Coverall Health-Based Cleaning SystemSM as well as the co-author of the The Germ Freak’s Guide to Outwitting Colds and Flu: Guerilla Tactics to Keep Yourself Healthy at Home, at Work and in the World, for these wonderful tips to keeping our families safe during the summer.
+I want to thank Dr. Charles Gerba, a microbiologist at the University of Arizona’s Department of Soil, Water and Environmental Science, and consultant to Coverall Health-Based Cleaning SystemSM, as well as the co-author of The Germ Freak’s Guide to Outwitting Colds and Flu: Guerilla Tactics to Keep Yourself Healthy at Home, at Work, and in the World, for these beautiful tips to keeping our families safe during the summer.

 Summer is a time for get-togethers and airing out the house.

 Thankfully, the flu is rare in the months of Summer; however, foodborne outbreaks and enteroviruses become much more common.

 Dr. Charles Gerber has put together some great tips to help keep these outbreaks at bay and ensure a safe and happy summer!

 I share them with you here as Memorial Day Weekend launches the beginning of Summer’s Festivities here in Utah and, hopefully, where you reside as well.

 Top Summer Safety Tips to Keep Kids Healthy

 Ants aren’t the only picnic intruders.